 Narrow It Down

-There are a couple options for narrowing your choices: use a service such as Capterra or G2 Crowd to filter your options, OR take the easy way by looking at the short list we came up with:
+There are a couple options for narrowing choices for finding the right CRM for your startup: use a service such as Capterra or G2 Crowd to filter your options, OR take the easy way by looking at the short list we came up with: